Kit Coffee

 A GAP IN VISUAL IDENTITY

-I transformed existing features into the new visual layout, prioritizing information architecture and product offerings.
+I transformed existing features into a new visual layout, prioritizing information architecture and product offerings.

 Reviewing the original menu, the organization method could be repetitive, as customizations were offered as their own individual item.
 For example, there is latte (hot) and a latte (cold) selections.
 This would extend unnecessary scroll time and choice overload.